PyPSA/pypsa-eur/doc/spatial_resolution.rst

 Here are some examples of how spatial resolution is set for different sectors in PyPSA-Eur-Sec:

-•	Electricity network: Modeled as nodal
+•	Electricity network: Modeled as nodal.

 •	Electricity residential and commercial demand: Modeled as nodal, distributed in each country based on population and GDP.